 Vundo mostly infects computers in the United States.
 Vundo has been around since 2004, but Vundo is more dangerous now than ever, because with time Vundo has grown, evolved, and incorporated new elements.
 Two people are blamed for creating Vundo, supposedly just for the purpose of causing chaos, and they are known as "Hirishima" and "#[TTEH]Germany."
 As Vundo grows and changes, the best way to protect yourself is to keep Windows and your anti-malware software up-to-date, and to avoid pirating and file sharing sites or services.
 That vigilance is a small price to pay compared to what Vundo can do to your computer once Vundo finds a way into the system.

-Do You Suspect Your PC May Be Infected with Vundo & Other Threats?
-Scan Your PC with SpyHunterSpyHunter is a powerful malware remediation and protection tool designed to help provide PC users with in-depth system security analysis, detection and removal of a wide range of threats like Vundo as well as a one-on-one tech support service.
-Download SpyHunter's FREE Malware Remover
+Do You Suspect Your Computer May Be Infected with Vundo & Other Threats?
+Scan Your Computer with SpyHunterSpyHunter is a powerful malware remediation and protection tool designed to help provide users with in-depth system security analysis, detection and removal of a wide range of threats like Vundo as well as a one-on-one tech support service.
+Download SpyHunter's FREE Malware Remover*

 File System Details